Foehammer82/tech-terrarium/docs/README.md

 The project is designed to run on inexpensive hardware like Raspberry Pis and is open source, free to use, and intended for educational purposes.
 It serves as a reference for developers to revisit different implementations and approaches to Data Engineering and Software Engineering problems.
-The project encourages feedback and contributions via Issues or Pull Requests on its GitLab repository.

 ## Motivation